alimz758/LA-Hacks-2019-IOS-App/Quizzler/README.md

-This is a quiz app, that has 13 questions.
-Based on answerinf right pr wrong, the user would get points.
-This is the first

-time that I implemeted MVC Design.
-I ,also, used PrgoressHUD, https://github.com/relatedcode/ProgressHUD.

-You can simply change the questions from the QuestionBank class and add more/less questions.

-Becarefull, you need to change the limit of the number of questions in ViewController.swift as I manually hard-coded it.
+This is a quiz app for educational purposes for kids, that has library of questions, images and their labels.
+We implemented

+Google ML Kit to the labal the objects.

+We also implemented voice recognition, so if the user says the the word that matches with the label of the image,

+the user gets point and the next image of the library would get loaded.

+Parents can take a picture of different objects to add to the library of the images.

+Since we used Google ML kit, https://firebase.google.com/docs/ml-kit/ios/label-images, we were not able to get a specific

+label, like a specific fruit.
+That implementation requires more advanced ML that non of us knew how to do that in

+the time-line of the hackathon